k1kolev/info/features/ui-ux-features/presence.md

 People nowadays are always busy with something during their workday.
 Professionals are always shifting between tasks and balancing through daily priorities, often handling many things at once.

 Attending meetings, chasing deadlines, being on the go - there are many reasons why team members may be unavailable to respond at the time you seek their attention.

-All this makes effective and streamlined communication more essential than ever.
+This makes effective and streamlined communication more essential than ever.

-We must make sure the people we're trying to connect to are available to respond to us.
+To help you quickly and easily connect to your team members at the right time for all of you, @@name's web client incorporates the **Presence** functionality.

+## What is Presence in @@name

+**Presence** is a real-time indicator displaying the availability of team members in your digital platform.

-**Presence** in @@name web client helps you quickly find out if any team member is available
+helps you quickly find out if any team member is available

 make sure your availability matches this of your team members.

-## Implementation of Presence in @@name
+To make sure the people we're trying to connect to are available to respond to us.

 Availability for communication and sharing work is a hugely important aspect in todays business.